Keyboard shortcuts

 About

 Student radio at Duke began with WDBS (Duke Broadcasting System), which signed on the air in 1950 on AM frequency 560.
-In October of 1983, with the song "Station to Station" by David Bowie, WXDU 88.7FM signed on the air, and a new era of Duke radio had began.
+We were WDUK for a bit, and then in October of 1983, with the song "Station to Station" by David Bowie, WXDU 88.7FM signed on the air.
 During Hurricane Fran in 1996, the WXDU Tower collapsed and we spent the next 2 years virtually off the air with a very limited signal.
-Through a series of benefits and through the generosity of the Duke Union, we were able to raise a new tower.
+Through a series of fun benefits and the generosity of the Duke Union, we were able to raise a new tower.

 Staff

-The station is staffed by approximately 150 Duke students and community members who perform both on-air DJ shifts and administrative functions.
+The station is run by approximately 200 Duke students, faculty, staff, and community members who perform both on-air DJ shifts and governance.
 Click here for our current DJ schedule.

 Structure